Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Karuizawa (軽井沢)

-Nagano mountain resort town, summer retreat for Tokyo's elite since the Meiji era, offering cool climate and European-style charm
+Nagano mountain resort town, a summer retreat for Tokyo's elite since the Meiji era, with a cool climate and European-style buildings

 Ikaho (伊香保)